-[The location of the parcels containing the Assessed Lots is shown on the maps at pages (vii) and (x).
+The location of the parcels containing the Assessed Lots is shown on the maps at pages (viii) and (ix).
 Final zoning with respect to the Assessed Lots has been obtained and is consistent with the Developer's current development plans for such lots; all such lots are also subject to final plats.
-While the lot sizes vary, there are most commonly two sizes/types of lots:45' wide x 105' deep, and 35' wide x 105' deep, with homes ranging in size from approximately 3,625 to 10,143 square feet and with starting base prices of approximately \$500,000.
-All of the Assessed Lots have been sold to homebuilders (including landbanking entities) as indicated in TABLE 6.
-As of the date hereof, the Developer has invested approximately \$[] into the development of Assessment Area No. 3 (not including land acquisition).
-All the Assessed Lots are expected to be completed in [the third quarter of 2026].]
+While the lot sizes vary, there are most commonly three sizes/types of lots: 40' wide x 110' deep, 50' wide x 120' deep, and 60' wide x 120' deep with homes ranging in size from approximately 1,400 to 2,500 square feet and with starting base prices of approximately \$400,000 to under \$600,000.
+As of the date hereof, the Developer has invested approximately \$18,000,373 into the development of Assessment Area No. 7 (not including land acquisition).
+All the Assessed Lots are finished lots and ready for retail purchasers to enter into retail sale contracts for homes to be built.
+No move-in ready homes have been completed on the Assessed Lots as of January 2026.
+As of the date hereof, the Developer owns all of the Assessed Lots, as indicated in TABLE 6.

-Neither the current owners nor any subsequent owners of any Assessed Lot are obligated to pay the Special Assessments, and the assets of the current owners or any subsequent owners, other than the Assessed Lots, do not secure such payment.
+Neither the Developer nor any subsequent owners of any Assessed Lot are obligated to pay the Special Assessments, and the assets of the current owner or any subsequent owners, other than the Assessed Lots, do not secure such payment.
 The Special Assessments are secured only by the Assessed Lots.
 The Special Assessments are not cross-defaulted.
 Any owner, current or subsequent, could choose to pay one Special Assessment and not another for Assessed Lots it owns.